bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_3.rst

 .. seealso::
     For more information on working with ``title``, see :ref:`ug_basic_annotations_titles` in the user guide.
-In the reference guide, the entry for :class:`~bokeh.models.annotations.Title` contains a list of all available properties.
+In the reference guide, the entry for :class:`~bokeh.models.Title` contains a list of all available properties.

 .. _first_steps_3_annotations: